HackerFoo/peg/README.md

     ] popr         --> ] popr
     [ 3 ] popr     --> [ ] 3

 Instead of using a monad to implement pure functional I/O, Peg simply uses a token representing the state of the world, `IO`.
-Words that perform I/O must require `IO` as an argument.
-If the word does not put it back, it will destroy the world.
+Words that perform I/O always require `IO` as an argument, and put it back afterwards.

 `IO` can only be introduced from the top-level, by typing `IO`.
 In other places, such as definitions and `read`, `IO` is parsed as a word with no special meaning.